Piracy: Articles 101 to 103 of UNCLOS

 A ship or aircraft is considered a pirate ship or aircraft if it is intended by the persons in dominant control to be used for the purpose of committing one of the acts referred to in article 101.
 The same applies if the ship or aircraft has been used to commit any such act, so long as it remains under the control of the persons guilty of that act.

 This definition was formerly contained in articles 15 to 17 of the Convention on the High Seas signed at Geneva on April 29, 1958.
 It was drafted by the International Law Commission.

-A limitation of article 101 above is that it confines piracy to the High Seas.
-As the majority of piratical acts occur within territorial waters, some pirates are able to go free as certain jurisdictions lack the resources to monitor their borders adequately.
+A limitation of Article 101 above is that it confines piracy to the High Seas.
+As most piratical acts occur within territorial waters, some pirates go free because certain jurisdictions lack the resources to monitor their borders adequately.

 IMB definition

 The International Maritime Bureau (IMB) defines piracy as:

 the act of boarding any vessel with an intent to commit theft or any other crime, and with an intent or capacity to use force in furtherance of that act.